Merzasphor/MWSE/docs/source/types/tes3gameFile.md

 ### `daysPassed`

+*Read-only*.
 The number of days passed, from a save game.

 **Returns**: